 ElegantThemes – ElegantThemes has a focus on beauty when it comes to premium WordPress themes.
 You can download all of their themes for $69 or choose from one of the many industry options like magazine, eCommerce, portfolio, business, and blog themes.

 MyBlog Theme – MyBlog is a clean, responsive, and minimalistic WordPress theme designed by yours truly, wpkube team.
-Costs around $39 and include features such as Post Formats support, advanced options panel, responsive design, and premium support.
+It costs $39 and includes features such as Post Formats support, advanced options panel, responsive design, and premium support.

 That’s it for learning how to setup a WordPress blog in under 15 minutes.
 Share your thoughts in the comments section below if you have any questions.
 Congratulations!